Turn Private Browsing On or Off on Your iPhone

 While set to “Private Browsing”, none of this will take place, nor will the iPhone accept so-called cookies for tracking purposes.
 This is a great way to view privacy-sensitive data on the web or briefly pursue personal matters on a work device.

-Enabling Private Browsing on iPhone: Guide for current devices
+Enabling Private Browsing on Safari

 Since iOS 7, Apple has made it extremely easy to access this privacy-enhancing feature.
 If you are reading this article, you are probably using iOS 7, iOS 8, iOS 9 or above.
 We’ll come to the older devices later on.
 Here’s how to turn on Private Browsing and minimize the tracks you leave while surfing on the web for a current iPhone.